Archdiocese of San Francisco: 1884 to 1914

 In early 1894, Riordan protested against the use of Outlines of Mediæval and Modern History by the historian Philip van Ness Myers in San Francisco's public schools.
 He denounced the book as anti-Catholic and declared that it was "utterly unfit for use in a school patronized by children of various creeds."
 In April 1894, the San Francisco Board of Education ruled that Outlines would still be used, but allowed teachers to omit any passages that might "appear in any way to favor or to reflect on the particular doctrines or tenets of any religious sect."

 In 1906, the San Francisco earthquake caused $2 to $6 million in damages to over 12 churches and other institutions in the archdiocese.
 Riordan celebrated open-air masses for his displaced parishioners, who were living amidst the ruins in temporary shelters, and assured them, "We shall rebuild."
-Riordan temporarily moved in San Mateo, allowing the Presentation Sisters, who had lost their convent, to use the archbishop's residence.
+Riordan temporarily moved to San Mateo, allowing the Presentation Sisters, who had lost their convent, to use the archbishop's residence.
 Every church that had been destroyed had a temporary structure within two years and was rebuilt within another eight years.
 By the time of Riordan's death in 1914, the archdiocese had 367 priests, 182 churches, 94 chapels and stations, and 94 parochial schools for 280,000 Catholics.
 Many of the new parishes under his administration were established for immigrant communities.